wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

-Note all the available fields and remember that the different components of Wazuh may be configured to act differently depending on the fields of each alert, as well as the ability to create visualizations and filtering search results in the Wazuh dashboard.
+Note all the available fields and remember that the different components of Wazuh may be configured to act differently depending on the fields of each alert, as well as the ability to create visualizations and filter search results in the Wazuh dashboard.

 .. note::

    When the field ``data.vulnerability.state`` has the value "Fixed", this indicates that the vulnerability has been corrected in future versions of the software.
-However the vulnerability is still present in the version installed in your system.
+However, the vulnerability is still present in the version installed in your system.

 Look deeper with the Wazuh API
 ------------------------------

-Up to now we have only seen the Wazuh API enable the Wazuh dashboard to interface directly with the Wazuh manager.
-However, you can also access the Wazuh API directly from your own scripts or from the command line with curl.
+You can access the Wazuh API directly from your own scripts or from the command line with curl.
 This is especially helpful here to obtain environment-wide package information.
 The actual inventory data is kept in agent-specific databases on the Wazuh manager.
 To see that, as well as other information collected by ``syscollector``, you can query the Wazuh API :api-ref:`syscollector endpoints<tag/Syscollector>`.
 Not only are software packages inventoried, but basic